keyuncheng/keyuncheng.github.io/posts/readings/paper/icpp/icpp23-optimal-lrc.md

         * Considering the heterogeneity of clusters and nodes (new nodes and new clusters are with higher storage capacity)

+* Note: the motivating example under Motivation 1 is wrong
+    * Specifically, the global parity cross-rack repair bandwidth is not two, but three.
+Three means that G1 and G2 does not help at all.
+There are two sets of linear independent equations, we cannot only decode for one.

 * Design
     * Metrics
         * Storage load and bias